zhuzhuor/jist/README.md

 ### LaTeX

-Enclose your LaTeX contents between `$...$` and they will be processed automatically.
+Enclose your LaTeX contents by `$...$` and they will be processed automatically.

 ### Custom Domain Names

 1. Change the CNAME setting of your custom domain to `cname.jist.in`.
-2. Modify the TXT record of your custom domain to the forms like `id=5855373`, `id=5855373&user=username` or `user=username&tag=blog`.
+2. Modify the TXT record of your custom domain to the forms like `id=5855373` or `user=username&tag=blog`.

 The corresponding DNS records will be automatically retrieved via [jsondns](http://json.org), and the targeted gist contents will be displayed accordingly.

-This barely servers as an experiment, please do not rely on it for long-term usage, since this functionality requires a self-hosted reverse proxy server and it currently runs on a tiny VPS host of $15/year.
+This barely serves as an experiment.
+Please do not rely on it for long-term usage, since this functionality requires a self-hosted reverse proxy server (currently running on a tiny VPS host of $15/year).

 It is recommended to upload jist.html and necessary files to your own servers, such as [AWS S3](http://aws.amazon.com/s3/) or [GitHub Pages](http://pages.github.com/).
 You can modify the variables in the header of jist.html to pass the jsondns look-up process.